This medication is administered to a patient experiencing chest pain from an MI to reduce clot formation

 What is atropine?

-the P wave represents atrial depolarization, which triggers atrial contraction
+This wave on an EKG represents atrial depolarization, which triggers atrial contraction.

-The patient should be placed in High-Fowler's to improve breathing
+The patient should be placed in this position if experiencing SOB due to HF.

 This medication class is often administered to improve contractility in patients with cardiogenic shock.